David B. Cornstein

-David Bernard Cornstein (born August 17, 1938) is an American businessman and diplomat who served as the United States Ambassador to Hungary between 2018 and 2020.
+David Bernard Cornstein (born August 17, 1938) is an American businessman and diplomat who was the United States Ambassador to Hungary between 2018 and 2020.
 Cornstein made a career in the gambling, jewelry, and telemarketing industries.
+Cornstein was nominated to the ambassadorship by President Donald Trump.
+As Ambassador, Cornstein vocally defended the government of Viktor Orbán.

 Early life and education

-Cornstein was born in New York City on August 17, 1938.
+Cornstein was born in New York City on August 17, 1938 to a Jewish family.
 As the only child of Irwin, who worked in the rug business, and Fanny, a schoolteacher, Cornstein grew up in the city.
 His maternal grandparents immigrated to the U.S. from Hungary.
 Cornstein attended P.S.168 in The Bronx and later attended Horace Mann School, graduating in 1956.
 He earned a B.A. in 1960 from Lafayette College in Easton, Pennsylvania, where he is still a donor and part of the university's Marquis Society today.
 He subsequently earned an M.B.A. from New York University (NYU).
 Cornstein then served as a cook in the Army Reserve.